-October 1: Iran fired more than 180 ballistic missiles at Israel.
-Iran claimed that it was in retaliation for the assassinations of Hassan Nasrallah
+- October 1: Iran fired more than 180 ballistic missiles at Israel.
+Iran claimed that it was in retaliation for the assassinations of Hassan Nasrallah and Ismail Haniyeh. - Most missiles were intercepted by Israel's aerial defense systems and some damage was caused to

-- Most missiles were intercepted by Israel's aerial defense systems and some damage was caused to 2 Israeli Air Force bases.
-The only person to be killed in the Iranian attack was Palestinian - Sameh al-Asali a Gazan who was sheltering in the West Bank when a fragment of an Iranian missile fell on him.
+2 Israeli Air Force bases.
+The only person to be killed in the Iranian attack was Palestinian on him.

+Sameh al-Asali a Gazan who was sheltering in the

+West Bank when a fragment of an Iranian missile fell